-In 2015, L'Oreal with its direct oleochemicals supplier, Clariant, but also with the intermediary supplier Global Amines, the upstream Producer Wilmar and the Malaysian social enterprise, Wild Asia, launched the SPOTS Project in Sabah (Malaysia).
-The purpose of this 5 years project involving the value chain players from consumer product to renewable palm feedstock producers, is to integrate small Malaysian producers within the global supply chains in order to promote traceability, RSPO certification and sustainability.
+- In 2015, L'Oreal launched its first experiment with its direct oleochemicals supplier, Clariant, but also with the intermediary supplier Global Amines, the upstream Producer Wilmar and the Malaysian social enterprise, Wild Asia, and launched the SPOTS Project in Sabah (Malaysia).

+The purpose of this 5 years' project involving the value chain players from consumer product to renewable palm feedstock producers, is to integrate small Malaysian producers within the global supply chains in order to promote traceability, RSPO certification and sustainability.
 Adoption of better agricultural practices, a closer connection to global markets and the long term commitment of the players will improve the living conditions of more than 500 small producers.
-In 2016, we have bought 5900Tons of PO/PKO oil equivalent coming from the project area and 283 smallholders among the 500 targeted for 2019, have been RSPO certified.
+In 2017, we have bought 5336 Tons of PO/PKO oil equivalent coming from the project area and 347 smallholders among the 500 targeted for 2019 have been RSPO certified.